If you haven't realized it yet, I'm a big fan of lightweight plugins. And if…

 Finally, you can validate and check your metadata by scrolling to the “NGFB Custom Settings” section in the post editor and turning to the “Validation Tools” and “Header Tags Preview” tab.
 These give you access to a few automated tests and will give you a preview of what your metadata looks like for that post.
 Other then that, the plugin will start adding Open Graph data to your posts immediately, which you can see if you View Source on any page on your site.

 Costs, Caveats, Etc.

-The plugin is also well maintained, and keeps everything in your site very quick, so you don’t have to worry about much of a performance hit.
-The plugin developer is very active on the support forum, but there is also a full setup guide and FAQ if you are running into some trouble.
+The plugin is also well maintained and keeps everything on your site very quickly, so you don’t have to worry about much of a performance hit.
+The plugin developer is very active in the support forum, but there is also a full setup guide and FAQ if you are running into some trouble.